-Pupil Premium Plus for Children Previously in Care
+Pupil Premium Plus for Children Previously in Care - Compulsory School Age

-To access PPG+ for Previously Looked after Children, the school will need to include this status in the census return.
+Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, or a child arrangement order will have their entitlement to Pupil Premium Plus paid directly to the school.
+The school will need to work with the adoptive parents to ensure the status of the young person is recorded on the census return - the Pupil Premium Plus funding will then be received through the normal school funding routes.
 However, it is the right of the parents to decide whether to declare the status of the child or not.
 The school should not pursue parents to include this information if the parents choose not to.